– The Me Series –

 God has given each of us a story with him that can encourage others and point them to Jesus.

-We share our story with others so that they, too, can find their life in Jesus.
-When we discover something amazing, we share it with others, and Jesus is no exception.
+We prepare and share our story with others so that they can find life in Jesus.

-- What I want the group to know and understand: Our story is unique and valuable.
-God can use our story to draw people to himself.
-Others will identify with our story.
+- KNOW: Our story is unique, and God can use it to draw people to himself.

 To find the videos, go to youtube.com/cruimnotfamous/videos.
 You might want to watch Phoebe’s story which is much like the woman at the well’s story.
 You can find her video quickly by googling “cruimnotfamous phoebe”.